JPMA Co-creation Meeting

 • - Intellectual Property Committee

-• - Biopharmaceuticals Committee
+• - Biopharmaceutical Committee

 Raised the issue of "human resources and materials" for the development of a domestic production system.
 Shows the need for collaboration from drug discovery to production.

-• - Quality Committee/ICH Project
+• - Quality & Technology Committee/ICH Project

 Promotes international regulatory harmonization.
 Aiming to eliminate drug lag and loss by reviewing "Japan's own rules.

-• - Industrial Policy Committee
+• - Pharmaceutical Industrial Policy Committee

 Co-creation with other committees has begun in a number of task forces that already exist.
 The committee's unique areas include policy recommendations related to the NHI drug pricing system and taxation system.